Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 Project manager (PM)

 The project manager is like the CEO of the project.
-They’re responsible for leading the team, organizing the work and tracking progress.
+They’re responsible for leading the project team, organizing project requirements, settings specific goals and tracking progress.

 Suppliers are the people or organizations doing the actual work.
 They can be an internal team, like the engineering team, or they can be external freelancers.
 Normally they are expected to deliver one or more portions of the project.

 Team memberA team member is anyone tasked with completing a task of the project.

 A stakeholder is a person or group of people with a vested interest or “stake” in the project.
 They may be directly involved in the project or they may be affected by the project result.
 Typically, the PM updates stakeholders throughout the project lifecycle, looking for feedback on deliverables and performance while also managing their expectations.